emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. It has movies, shows and anime. ✔️
 1. Site has watchlists when you signup. ✔️
 1. Has decent content sorting, but more discoverability options could be added. ⚠️

 ***
-## xPrime
-### Score: 16/20
-1. Streams load very fast. ✔️
-1. Content is 1080p, and can be lowered. ✔️
-1. Finds streams quickly, including older content. ✔️
-1. They have 4 servers and they do auto-switch if one fails. ✔️
-1. Site does not have episode auto-next. ❌
-1. Sites UI feels modern, has cool features like trailers when you hover on content. ✔️
-1. Has built in subs for most content and allows adjustments. ✔️
-1. It has movies, shows and anime. ✔️
-1. Site has watchlists and continue watching. ✔️
-1. Site has no sorting or content discoverability options. ❌

-***
 ## VidBox